 In Laodicea, the people judge, but they are judging according to themselves.
 They are not seeking the will of Christ, and thus their judgment is distorted.

-We often hear of "innocent victims" dying in some tragic way, but are they truly innocent?
-John Ritenbaugh discusses God's perspective of the sinful, human condition.
+We often hear of 'innocent victims' dying in some tragic way, but are they truly innocent?
+The Bible gives God's perspective of the human condition.

 Pride destroys relationships, rendering righteous judgment next to impossible.
 Self-righteousness (a product of pride) makes an idol out of self.